victorzappi/LDSP/README.md

   ninja --version
   ```

 - **ADB (Android device bridge)**: a small tool that allows you to open a shell on your phone via USB.
 We mainly use it to install, run and stop LDSP applications during development.
-You can also set up an SSH server on your phone to do all these things wirelessly, but ADB is simpler and in most cases more convenient.

     - Linux: install via your package manager
     - macOS: install via Homebrew or MacPorts; otherwise follow Windows’ guidelines